erichosick/config-core/README.md

 - Multiple configuration sources: each one used multiple times:
   - EnvironmentSource (shell environment values) in this repository.
   - FileSource (.json, .js, and .ts) in this repository.
+    - NOTE: .ts config file types are only available in typescript projects.
   - FileYamlSource (.yaml) in [config-source-yaml](TODO) repository.
 TODO: Maybe be part of this repo: monolith repository.
   - FileIniSource (.ini) in [config-source-ini](TODO) repository.
 TODO: Maybe be part of this repo: monolith repository.
   - SsmParamSource ([AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)) in [config-source-ssm-param](TODO).